mrisney/material-portal/README.md

 This project works in a docker container as well

 First run:
-`docker build . -t material-sense`
+`docker build . -t material-portal`

 Then:
-`docker run -p 2222:2222 material-sense`
+`docker run -p 2222:2222 material-portal`

 ### Publish at Github pages
 `yarn deploy`